pjanec/dirigent/README.md

  - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started
  - a mechanism to detect that the app is fully initialized (by time, by a global mutex, by exit code etc.)

 #### Templated launch plan definition

 Plan definition in an XML file uses a template sections allowing the inheritance of attributes.

 Every record in the plan can reference a template record.

-All the attributes are loaded first from the template and only then they can ge overwritten by equally named attributes from the referencing entry.
+All the attributes are loaded first from the template and only then they can get overwritten by equally named attributes from the referencing entry.

 A template record itself can reference another more generic template record.

 #### Identifying an application